IN THIS ARTICLE

-Research indicates that the disease may result from a disorder in the immune system.
-The immune system programs the white blood cells that protect the body from infection.
-In psoriasis, T lymphocytes (a type of white blood cell) abnormally trigger inflammation in the skin.
-These T cells also cause skin cells to grow faster than normal and to pile up in raised plaques on the outer surface of the skin.
+Research indicates that the disease results from a disorder in the inflammatory system.
+In psoriasis, T lymphocytes (a type of white blood cell) abnormally trigger inflammation in the body.
+These T cells also stimulate skin cells to grow faster than normal and to pile up in raised plaques on the outer surface of the skin.

 Those with a family history of psoriasis have an increased chance of having the disease.
 Some people carry genes that make them more likely to develop psoriasis.
-When both parents have psoriasis, the child may have a 50% chance of developing psoriasis.
+When both parents have psoriasis, their offspring have a 50% chance of developing psoriasis.
 About one-third of those with psoriasis can recall at least one family member with the disease.